SmartVanYT/smartvan/README.md

 - particle-iot: The main brains behind smart van's sensor suite, this acts as a hub for publishing data.
 - obd2-iot: Gathers vehicle data from the OBD2 port.
+- obd2-sniffer: Allows a computer to read OBD2 data to reverse engineer the CAN bus in the promaster city.
 - gcp-cloud-functions: Cloud function which receives published data and writes it into BigQuery.

 Each subproject has its own README.md with more details.